tex0l/troposphere-v/README.md

 # Troposphere-v

-Little personnal experiment.
+Little personal experiment.

+## How it works
+Each directory represents

-## Wish-list
+## TODO

 ### Front-end applications